wikimedia/restbase/README.md

 RESTBase was built to provide a [low-latency & high-throughput API for Wikipedia / Wikimedia content](http://rest.wikimedia.org/en.wikipedia.org/v1/?doc).
-It is basically a storing proxy, which presents a coherent API powered by Swagger specs to the outside, and backs up many of these entry points with storage.
+It is basically a storage proxy, which presents a coherent API powered by Swagger specs to the outside, and backs up many of these entry points with storage.
 The default **table storage** backend is based on Cassandra, which helps it to perform well at Wikimedia's scale without placing undue burden on operations.